ABSTRACT

 Distance from River:

 In order to as certain if and to what degree a region may be impacted by flooding, it is crucial to consider its distance from the stream.
-An region is less likely to be harmed by flooding if it is farther from a river.
+A region is less likely to be harmed by flooding if it is farther from a river.
 Studies indicate that because of overflow, the regions closest to these rivers are most impacted by floods.

-The Euclidean distance tool in ArcGIS was used to create this map, and it revealed five buffer groups as like mentioned in the map.
+The Euclidean distance tool in ArcGIS was used to create this map, and it revealed five buffer groups as mentioned in the map.

 Distance of nearby area from the river